 Frank Lloyd Wright's Allen House Museum and Study Center showcases Wright’s prairie style, which emphasized horizontal lines, earth tones and a continuous blending of interiors and exteriors.
 USA Today has named it one of the top 10 Wright home tours due to its restored condition and the amount of original furnishings, which continues to expand.

 The home features more than 30 pieces of original furniture designed by Wright and an even larger collection of the Allens’ art and personal furnishings, including items donated to the museum by the great grandchildren of Henry and Elsie Allen.

-The house was completed in 1918 for newspaper publisher Henry Allen, who went on to become governor of Kansas and a U.S. senator, and his wife, Elsie, who worked as the education director for what is now Mark Arts.
-The Allens lived in the house for nearly 30 years, followed by two other private owners.
+Henry Allen was a newspaper publisher who went on to become governor of Kansas and a U.S. senator, and Elsie Allen worked as the education director for what is now Mark Arts regional arts hub.
+The Allens lived in the house for nearly 30 years, then two other private owners lived there.
 In 1990, the museum foundation acquired the property and began a process to restore it to the 1918-1923 timeframe.